 Junior Achievement helps high school students prepare for the “real world,” through training in subjects such as financial literacy, work readiness and entrepreneurship, according to the Junior Achievement website.

 “It’s kind of a training program to better them for their college careers,” Azizdin said.

-Azizdin has been involved with the West Shore Chamber Commerce since she started working for Central Penn, which was “about five years” ago.
+Azizdin has been involved with the West Shore Chamber of Commerce since she started working for Central Penn, which was “about five years” ago.
 She isn’t involved directly with the Chamber, but is involved with several organizations that are a part of the Chamber, such as West Shore Young Professionals and American Business Women’s Association.

 Azizdin plans to become more involved with the Chamber, after her experience.
 She loved the award process experience, as well as how the Chamber gives back to the community.